MAKING EDUCATION AFFORDABLE

 How it works

 Students pay a small deposit upfront.
-The balance is payable post-graduation via income-contingent payments.
+The balance is payable after graduation via income-based payments.

 Upcon admission, schools select students to sponsor for flexible financing.